Flytenow

-Flytenow was a United States general aviation flight sharing company.
+Flytenow was a United States-based general aviation flight sharing company.
 The company developed a web platform for connecting travelers with licensed pilots conducting non-commercial flights, allowing the cost of the flight to be shared pro-rata.

 The company ceased operations in December 2015, following a ruling by the Federal Aviation Administration (FAA) that the practice of offering flight sharing to the general public is a commercial carrier activity requiring certain certification, and an unsuccessful appeal by Flytenow to the Supreme Court of the United States.

 History

 Flytenow, a flight-sharing service, was founded in 2013 by two pilots, Matt Voska and Alan Guichard in Boston, Massachusetts.

 Flytenow's business model sought to extend an FAA-allowed practice among pilots – sharing expenses of a flight with personally-known passengers to make flights on small aircraft more cost-effective – to the more general public via the recent developments of the internet and sharing-based business models.
 Under established FAA rules, pilots and passengers may each pay an equal share of flight operating costs, such as gasoline, oil, airport fees, and other related expenses so long as they are traveling "for a common purpose".
 This type of compensation for flights is an allowed exception to commercial flight classification.

 The company aimed to build a database of licensed pilots offering their personal flights on non-commercial aircraft to the general public.
 Notably, as pilots did not earn money via Flytenow, the primary purpose was to share flight expenses, pro-rata, for pre-planned flights.

 Travelers could search for select flights between destinations that were being offered by pilots on the service.
 Flytenow provided travelers with information on each flight and its pilot including their license type, experience, and past flight ratings.
 This would allow the traveler to fly on small private planes for the shared cost and would allow participating pilots the ability to defray some flight expenses.
 Flytenow charged a connection fee to travelers for each flight.

 On February 12, 2014, Flytenow submitted an official FAA Chief Counsel request for legal interpretation of its services.